CSCI-2349-F23/ps3/README.md

 # Problem Set 3

 For this problem set, you will submit a "tarball" (i.e., a `.tgz` file you create withe unix utility `tar`) of your copy of this repo after you have created several new files in different directories, as described below.
+At the end of the problem set, I'll explain how you should do this.

 **This problem set is due on Canvas by Tuesday, October 10, by 11:59pm Boston time.**

 ---

 ### Getting started
-Remember: one of the goals in this class is to become proficient in using a text editor, navigating a linux file system with unix commands, and running programs from a command line.
-I'd like you to do this assignment on cslab, and the easiest way to get all the files from here up to your account on cslab is to use git.
+Remember: the goals of this class are (among others) to become proficient in using a text editor, navigating a linux file system with unix commands, and running programs from a command line.
+I'd like you to do this assignment on `cslab`, and the easiest way to get all the files from here up to your account on `cslab` is to use `git`.

 1. Create an account on GitHub if you don't already have one: https://github.com/signup
-2. Log into cslab.
+2. Log into `cslab`.
 3. Type the following command to "clone" this respository to your home directory on cslab.

 ```